 The infamous Angels Landing hike in Utah is an epic and scary trail that draws many thousands of hikers every year to the Zion National Park.

-The Angels Landing chain section is especially noted for being hair-raising and hazardous, and there have been a number of falling deaths on this hike over the years, although itβs plenty safe if you stick to the trail.
+The chain section of Angels Landing is noted for being especially hair-raising and hazardous, and there have been a number of falling deaths on this hike over the years, although it’s plenty safe if you’re careful.

-I wouldnβt say the Angels Landing trail is for everyone, but if you enjoy adventure, photography, and a good adrenaline rush, then definitely add it to your bucket list!
+I wouldn’t say this trail is for everyone, but if you enjoy adventure, photography, and a good adrenaline rush, then definitely add it to your bucket list!

 Quick Facts